CompuTec/computec-docs/docs/appengine/releases/plugins/release-notes/pfi.md

 sidebar_position: 13
 ---

-# PFI
+# CompuTec PFI

-Below are the release notes for CompuTec Labels Printing Manager, highlighting new features, improvements, and bug fixes in this release.
+Below are the release notes for CompuTec PFI Plugin, highlighting new features, improvements, and bug fixes in this release.

 ---

-## PFI 3.2506.1
+## CompuTec PFI 3.2506.1

 **Release Date - 12 June 2025**